Vision Systems

 - OCV:

-- An inspection to compare marked characters and a judgment string and make pass/fail judgment.
+- An inspection to compare marked characters and a judgment string, and make a pass/fail judgment.

 - OCR: